ZoneMinder/zoneminder/README.txt

 o    'cause' is a 32 char max string indicating the reason for, or source of the alarm e.g. 'Relay 1 open'.
-This is saved in the `Cause' field of the event.
-Ignored for 'off' or 'cancel' messages o    'text' is a 256 char max additional info field, which is saved in the `Description' field of an event.
-Ignored for 'off' or 'cancel' messages. o     `showtext'  is up to 32 characters of text that  can  be displayed in the timestamp that is added to images.
-The `show' action  is  designed to update this text  without  affecting alarms  but the text is updated, if present, for any of  the actions.
+This is saved in the 'Cause' field of the event.
+Ignored for 'off' or 'cancel' messages o    'text' is a 256 char max additional info field, which is saved in the 'Description' field of an event.
+Ignored for 'off' or 'cancel' messages. o     'showtext'  is up to 32 characters of text that  can  be displayed in the timestamp that is added to images.
+The 'show' action  is  designed to update this text  without  affecting alarms  but the text is updated, if present, for any of  the actions.
 This is designed to allow external input to appear on